Backstory

 There wasn't much more to do with the IMU, so I mainly worked with Landon to design a GUI (using Qt/C++) that could receive, process, and visualize our data in real-time - plus provide playback/analysis tools for researchers.

 Alas, we suffered a number of difficulties.
 We got the custom PCB manufactured, but it was broken upon arrival.
 The TDOA algorithm that we had hoped to implement was never fully implemented.
-And the GUI - well it was only through a series of late nights leading up the showcase that we ultimately got it working.
+And the GUI - well it was only through a series of late nights leading up the showcase that we got it working.

 Image of our prototype (left) and actual (right) device